cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

 1. **CHANGELOG.md outdated:**
    - ❌ Only documented changes until v1.0.1 inicial (VAF correction, ggplot2 compatibility)
    - ❌ DID NOT mention all the improvements from the "perfectionist review" (PHASE 1.1-2.4, PHASE 3.1)
-   - ❌ Section "Next Corrections Identificadas" mentioned issues que YA FUERON RESUELTOS
+   - ❌ Section "Next Identified Corrections" mentioned issues that WERE ALREADY RESOLVED
    - ✅ Updated with all the improvements from the perfectionist review:
      - PHASE 1.1: Elimination of massive duplicate code (~2000 lines)
      - PHASE 1.2: Robustness, efficiency and clarity improvements